n0rt0nthec4t/homebridge-nest-accfactory/README.md

 Formally known as [Nest_accfactory](https://github.com/n0rt0nthec4t/Nest_accfactory), this is a Homebridge plugin I have developed to allow Nest devices to be used with HomeKit including having support for HomeKit Secure Video on doorbells and camera devices

+Building and maintaining this project takes time, effort, and resources.
+If you find it valuable, please consider sponsoring to support its development and future improvements.
+Your support makes a difference—thank you!

 ## Supported Devices

 The following Nest devices are known to be supported